shussain-alivia/Training-1/README.md

-// ... (existing code)

-// Define your custom domain name string domainName = "example.com"; // Replace with your desired domain name

-// Define the base path for your API string basePath = "/v1"; // Replace with your desired base path
+using Amazon.CDK;
+using Amazon.CDK.AWS.APIGateway;
+using Amazon.CDK.AWS.CertificateManager;

+// Inside your construct or stack
+// Assuming you have a certificate ARN available as 'certificateArn'

+// Create a certificate using the certificate ARN ICertificate certificate = Certificate.FromCertificateArn(this, "Certificate", certificateArn);

-// Create the domain name for the API Gateway var domain = new DomainName(this, $"{serviceFriendlyName}CustomDomain", new DomainNameProps {
+// Create the API Gateway domain name var apiDomainName = new CfnDomainName(this, "ApiDomainName", new CfnDomainNameProps {
-    DomainName = domainName,
+    DomainName = "api.example.com", // Your domain name
-    Certificate = Certificate.FromCertificateArn(this, "Certificate", "YOUR_CERTIFICATE_ARN"), // Replace with your certificate ARN
+    CertificateArn = certificate.CertificateArn // ARN of the certificate
-    EndpointType = EndpointType.EDGE,
-    SecurityPolicy = SecurityPolicy.TLS_1_2
 });

-// Create the API Gateway using the custom domain name var api = new LambdaRestApi(this, restApiVar, new LambdaRestApiProps {
+// Creating the BasePathMapping to associate the domain with the API var basePathMapping = new BasePathMapping(this, "BasePathMapping", new BasePathMappingProps {
-    Description = $"API Gateway for {serviceFriendlyName} Lambda, created from the CDR", RestApiName = restApiVar,
-    Handler = serviceLanbda,
-    Proxy = true,
-    DefaultCorsPreflightOptions = new CorsOptions
-    {
-        AllowCredentials = true,
-        AllowHeaders = new string[] { "*" },
-        AllowMethods = new string[] { "*" },
-        AllowOrigins = new string[] { "*" }
-    },
-    DomainName = new DomainNameOptions
-    {
-        DomainName = domain.DomainNameAliasDomainName,
+    DomainName = apiDomainName,
-        Certificate = domain.Certificate,
-        BasePath = basePath
-    }
-});

-// Map the custom domain name to the API Gateway domain.AddBasePathMapping(api, new BasePathMappingOptions {
-    BasePath = basePath,
-    Stage = api.DeploymentStage
-});

-// ...
+    RestApi = yourLambdaRestApi, // Replace 'yourLambdaRestApi' with your API object BasePath = "/", // Specify the base path you want Stage = yourDeploymentStage // Replace 'yourDeploymentStage' with your Stage object });